NVIDIA/spark-rapids/docs/download.md

 	gpg: Good signature from "NVIDIA Spark (For the signature of spark-rapids release jars) <sw-spark@nvidia.com>"

 ### Release Notes
-New functionality and performance improvements for this release include:
+* New functionality and performance improvements for this release include:
+* Enhanced decompression kernels for zstd and snappy.
+* Enhanced Parquet reading performance with modular kernels.
+* Added compatibility with Spark version 3.5.1.
-* Discontinued support for Nvidia GPUs based on Pascal architecture.
+* Deprecated support for Databricks 10.4 ML LTS.
-* Set get_json_object functionality to disabled by default.
+* Added a new kernel for get_json_object, aiming to closely match Vanilla Spark output.
+This feature is disabled by default.
-* Implemented string comparison in AST expressions.
-* Expanded timezone support to include options beyond UTC.
-* Optional checksums for cached files in the file cache.
-* Introduced support for Databricks 13.3 ML LTS.
-* Added support for parse_url functionality.
-* Introducing Lazy Quantifier support for regular expression functions.
-* Added support for the format_number function.
-* Enhanced batching support for row-based bounded window functions.
 * For updates on RAPIDS Accelerator Tools, please visit [this link](https://github.com/NVIDIA/spark-rapids-tools/releases).

 For a detailed list of changes, please refer to the